 Three days after I finished grade twelve, I moved into a tent trailer and started my first farm internship at Singing Bird Farm on Saltspring Island.
 It was my first taste of the rhythm of farm life: up early for milking, harvest for the farmers’ market all day and then jump in the lake at the end of it all to cool down and clean off.

 Since then, I’ve spent the past three years as the farm hand at City’s Edge Farm, with one summer off in the middle of it all to go farming in France.
 My time at City’s Edge Farm was an incredible mentorship experience and I grew both the hands-on skills needed to grow vegetables and the resilience needed to be a farmer.
 From blissful summer days watching eagles soar overhead to the days where everything goes wrong until there's nothing else to do but fall into a pile of mud and cry; the afternoons where there is a bounty of delicious produce ready to be delivered to eager customers to the mornings when we arrived to find everything had been destroyed by insects overnight; it’s been a rollercoaster of learning how to seed, transplant, weed and harvest while keeping the bunnies, deer and flea beetles at bay.

-Now the month I‘ve turned 23, I’m very excited to be launching a farm venture of my own and starting to grow fresh produce for the people and communities I care for deeply.
+I’m feel honoured to spend my days growing fresh produce for the people and communities I care for deeply.
 I don’t see my peers reflected in current veggie box programs and I want to make sure people I care about can eat well and be nourished by sustainable produce.

 Who I Am:

 I’m a white settler with Ashkenazi Jew (from Poland and Ukraine/Russia) and Serbian (from Bosnia and Herzegovina) roots on my Dad’s side and roots from England, Wales, Scotland and Ireland on my Mum’s side.